kit-data-manager/ape_he_mapper/README.md

 The target format of the mapper follows pre-defined schemas developed for metadata description of APE-HE experiments.

 ## About APE-HE
 APE-HE is a beamline at the Elettra-Sincrotrone Trieste synchrotron, where a range of scientific techniques are performed.
-The current implementation supports techniques listed in the NeXus schema: `XAS`, `XMCD`, `IV CURVE`, `2D MAP`, which represent the subset of experiments that have been made FAIR-compliant so far.
+The current implementation supports techniques listed in the ape-he schema: `XAS`, `XMCD`, `IV CURVE`, `2D MAP`, which represent the subset of experiments that have been made FAIR-compliant so far.

 ## Usage